story51915

 He shrugs, then turns it into an elaborate stretch.

-CP But out of my own generosity, I’ll hold back any remarks.
+CP But out of desire towards a mutual point, I’ll hold back any remarks.

 CP Is that good enough?